PennyLIU2022/Module-2-Challenge/README.md

 3. [Portfolio Webpage](#portfolio-webpage)

 ## Project Description
-To build a portfolio page, which shows your skills and talents to employers looking to fill a part-time or full-time position.
+To build a portfolio page, which shows your skills and talents to employers who are looking to fill a part-time or full-time position.
 An effective portfolio highlights your strongest work as well as the thought processes behind it.

 ## Acceptance Criteria
 * WHEN I load their portfolio.
 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them